 The Gut Zoomer is the latest stool test on the market and this measures more inflammation markers and beneficial bacteria compared to the GI Map, which if you have high calprotectin then this may be the best option for you.

 Measuring fecal calprotectin is more than a recommended step for diagnosing IBD, it is a standard procedure.
 Numerous clinical trials have proved the effectiveness and usefulness of measuring fecal calprotectin.

-A low calprotectin level is proof that you have IBS, which is not as severe health issue as IBD.
-The stool sample with low calprotectin indicates the absence of inflammation and no need to go through an endoscopy.
+A low calprotectin level (50 to 150) is proof that you have IBS, which is not as severe a health issue as IBD.
+The stool sample with low calprotectin indicates the absence of excess inflammation and a colonoscopy may not be needed.

 Elevated levels of calprotectin, around 250 to 300 µg/g or above, is a red flag and indicator of IBD.

 Such results mean that you have ongoing inflammation in your GI tract and might experience a flare.
 Unlike IBS, IBD is an inflammatory process, and the endoscopy procedure is a must to confirm the diagnosis.